context-hub/generator/README.md

 ## Why you need this

-When you're using AI in development, contextt isn't just helpful — it's everything.
+When you're using AI in development, context isn't just helpful — it's everything.

 - **Code Refactoring Help**: Need AI assistance refactoring messy code? **ctx** creates clean, structured documents with all necessary code files.